 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

-Name for the famous hilly landscape north and south of the city of Alba (Cuneo province) in the northwestern Italian region Piedmont, romantically known as the "heart of Piedmont".
-It lies between the upper Po Valley near Turin and the Ligurian Alps and extends over the two provinces of Cuneo and Asti, The area is bounded by the two rivers Tanaro and Bormida.
+Name of the famous hilly landscape north and south of the city of Alba (Cuneo province) in the northwestern Italian region Piedmont which is romantically referred to as the "heart of Piedmont".
+It lies between the upper Po plain near Turin and the Ligurian Alps and extends over the two provinces of Cuneo and Asti, The area is bordered by the two rivers Tanaro and Bormida.
 The Langhe is divided into the three areas Bassa Langa (lower Langa) with mainly viticulture, Alta Langa (upper Langa) with hazelnut cultivation and the Langa Astigiana region, which is famous for its truffle cultivation.

 The Bianco is blended from approved, non-aromatic varieties in any mixture.
 The sweet Bianco Passito is out Arneis or Chardonnay or Nascetta or Riesling (about 60%) pressed.
 The Rosso is made from approved, non-aromatic varieties in any mixture.
 The sweet- tasting Rosso Passito is out Barbera or Dolcetto or Nebbiolo (to 85%) produced.
 The Rosato is produced from the varieties Barbera or Dolcetto or Nebbiolo (each to 60%).